 To create a Device Group, please follow this guide.

-If you are using Firewalla Gold, to manage Local Networks, here is a detailed guide.
+If you are using Firewalla Gold or Purple series boxes, to manage Local Networks, here is a detailed guide.

 Network Flows

-The network flow section shows graphs of 60 minutes, 24hours, 30 days' bandwidth usage.
+The network flow section shows graphs of 60 minutes, 24 hours, or 30 days' bandwidth usage.

-If you want to see the upload and download details, just tap on Network Flows under the graph, it will list out all the top uploads, downloads, and the history of what your device has been doing.
+If you want to see the upload and download details, just tap on Network Flows under the graph, which lists all the top uploads, downloads, and the history of what your device has been doing.
 You can tap any entry to see more detail.
-If you find any of the flows to be suspicious, you can simply tap Block to block the destination.
+If you find any of the flows to be suspicious, you can simply tap Block to block the destination or add a Route for that flow.

 If the App is connected to Firewalla's local network, you can view the Live Throughput chart on the detail page of each device and network.